 © Herald photo by Alex Di Pietro

-The Saskatchewan Ministry of Highways says it's uncertain when a stretch of 13 kilometres on Highway 11 between Macdowall and Prince Albert will be paved.
+The Saskatchewan Ministry of Highways and Infrastructure says it's uncertain when a stretch of 13 kilometres on Highway 11 between Macdowall and Prince Albert will be paved.

 The project would complete the twinning of the highway between Prince Albert and Saskatoon, allowing for an extra lane heading both north and south.